-- Unlimited (Immediate relatives of U.S. Citizens) and
+- Immediate relatives of USC’s and

-(A) Unlimited Family Based Immigrant Visas, or the Immediate Relatives of United States Citizens
+Immediate Relatives Of United States Citizens

 For children born out of wedlock, the relationship through the mother will always qualify because it can be easily proved.
 However, the relationship through the father will qualify in only two circumstances.
-The father must show that (1) evidence exists, such as the father financially supporting or living with the child, which clearly demonstrates a parent/child relationship, or (2) the father, while in legal custody of the child and before the child’s 18th birthday, has “legitimized” the child in the manner prescribed by law in the country where the father and child were living.
+The father must show that

 Stepchildren, adopted children, and “eligible orphans” are also included in the definition of “child.”
 Stepchildren are treated like a child of the petitioner as long as the stepchild relationship was created before the child’s eighteenth birthday.
 Adopted children are considered children for immigration purposes as long as they were legally adopted before the age of sixteen, and they have been in the legal custody and have physically resided with the adopting parent for 2 years.
 Eligible orphans must meet the very specific definition of “orphan” to qualify.